imjoy-team/ImJoy/docs/development.md

   ```

 #### flags
 Defines an array of flags which will be used by ImJoy to control the behavior of the plugin.

 Currently, we support these `flags` for run-time control.
 These flags allow to specify how ImJoy instances are handled by the Interface and the Plugin engine.
-For more information we refer to the section **TODO**.
+For more information we refer to the dedicated section on [plugin run time behavior](development?id=controlling-run-time-behavior-of-native-python-plugins).

 * `single-instance` (**for python plugins only**).
 Python engine will only run a single plugin process even if
   plugin is called from multiple BUT identical workspaces.
 In this case, the different ImJoy instances will share